jdangi/SaloonPortal/README.md

 ## Getting Started

-The project can be found on github at https://github.com/CS-546-Project/Saloon-Portal.git.
-It can be downloaded or cloned and run on your local machine.
+The project can be downloaded or cloned and run on your local machine.

 ### Prerequisites